hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 (One lead developer quit, but that was my fault for not guarding against that risk.)

 The history of business is full of successful companies ceasing to be success and ceasing _to be_.
-Like Sun Microsystems: it was successful enough to acquire MySQL for a **billion** dollars.
+Like Sun Microsystems: it was successful enough to acquire MySQL for 1 **billion** dollars.
-Maybe MySQL would have done well at Sun, but we'll never know because a mere 2 years later Oracle acquired Sun for 7.4 billion dollars.
+Maybe MySQL would have done well at Sun, but we'll never know because a mere two years later Oracle acquired Sun for 7.4 billion dollars.

 The last 20 years of my career exhibit the ups and downs that demonstrate how past success guarantees nothing: